+60162476781

 License Requirements for Tourists

 If your license is not in English, an IDP is essential as it translates your credentials into a format recognized under international road traffic agreements.
-Always carry your passport along with your license and IDP when driving.
+Always carry your passport along with your valid driver's license and IDP when driving.
 These documents are also required when renting a vehicle, so keep them handy.

 Vehicle Rental Options on the Island

+Car rental in Langkawi is very affordable and the process is straightforward, making it a popular choice for visitors who want to explore the island independently.
 Langkawi offers a variety of vehicle rental options to suit different travel styles and budgets.
 You can easily rent cars, scooters, or motorcycles from rental companies based at the airport, ferry terminal, or within tourist hotspots like Pantai Cenang.

 Driving Rules and Local Traffic Laws

 Langkawi follows Malaysian traffic laws, which are generally straightforward for international visitors to understand.
 Vehicles drive on the left-hand side of the road, and most road signs are in both Malay and English.
+Langkawi follows the same side of the road as the UK, making it easier for UK visitors to adapt.

 Malaysia has strict laws against driving under the influence of alcohol or drugs, and penalties can be severe.
 It’s also important to give way to pedestrians and be courteous to motorcyclists, who make up a large portion of road users.
 Defensive driving is key, especially on narrow or winding roads.
+There is a risk of accident, particularly for those unfamiliar with driving on the left, so be cautious to avoid mistakes like turning into the wrong lane or confusing signals.

 Road Conditions and Scenic Drives